jagtalon/chatmail/www/src/index.md

 - I would appreciate donations to cover labor and server costs!
 I run services like this one, [Tor relays](https://metrics.torproject.org/rs.html#search/family:5589C16812A8E9C5BF1EB25EEC8060B877E24F56), and a [zine and mask distro](https://durian-distro.org).
 I accept [Ko-fi](https://ko-fi.com/duriandistro), [Liberapay](https://liberapay.com/durian-distro/), or [Monero](https://durian-distro.org/#Monero).
 - Donate to [Delta Chat](https://delta.chat/en/contribute) as well if you can!

+## News

+*February 12, 2025*
+<i>Bush warblers start singing in the mountains</i>

+Moved the server to a VPS in [UDN](https://www.urdn.com.ua).
+They have more flexible plans that lets me increase CPU, RAM, and disk space a little bit at a time.